Yale-BIM/f21-assignments/assignment-2/README.md

     and its sensors, including specific properties and relative placement.

     > The ROS Parameter Server is a shared, multi-variate dictionary that is accessible via network APIs.
     Nodes use this server to store and retrieve parameters at runtime.
-As it is not designed for high-performance, it is best used for static, non-binary data such as configuration parameters.
+Because it is not designed for high-performance, it is best used for static, non-binary data such as configuration parameters.
     It is meant to be globally viewable so that tools can easily inspect the configuration state of the system and modify if necessary.